grind-rip/system-design/system-design-interview/volume-1/chapter-01/README.md

 ## Single server setup

 First, we start with a single server.
-This server runs everthing: web app, database, cache, etc.
+This server runs everything: web app, database, cache, etc.

 Request flow:
 1. A client accesses the website through a domain name.